samereberlin/LibroJS/README.md

 ## Swipe page switch:
-Another very common and interesting way to switch between the available pages is "swiping" over them, and WebApp also offers that possibility.
-Swipe page switch feature is disable by default, and to enable it, we can use _WebApp.setSwipePageSwitch(true)_ public API, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex02.0_enableSwipe.html#firstPage" target="_blank">live preview</a>):
+Another very common and interesting way to switch between the available pages is "swiping" over them, and LibroJS also offers that possibility.
+Swipe page switch feature is disable by default, and to enable it, we can use _libro.setSwipePageSwitch(true)_ public API, as demonstrated in the following example (<a href="https://raw.githack.com/samereberlin/LibroJS/master/www/examples/ex02.0_enableSwipe.html#firstPage" target="_blank">live preview</a>):

 ```html
 <div class="page" id="firstPage">